Fighter 5: Final Showdown

 contenders in ranked matches.
 Overall, the netcode is fairly smooth for the most part.

 I've had a fair share of both laggy and non-laggy matches.
-Sadly, the community
+Sadly, the online VF community

-is pretty quiet online... and again, this has to do with how saturated the
+is pretty quiet... and again, this has to do with how saturated the

-competitive fighting game genre has become in recent times.
+competitive fighting game scene has become in recent times.

 || Noriyuki Shimoda